weblineindia/n8n-Validate-deduplicate-store-customers-via-API-with-Supabase-Slack-Telegram-email/README.md

-# (Retail) Customer Cleanup API → Supabase and send Notification
+# (Retail) Customer Cleanup API → Validate, deduplicate and store customers via API with Supabase, Slack, Telegram and email

 This workflow provides an API-first solution to validate, clean, deduplicate and store customer data in Supabase.
 It ensures consistent customer records, prevents duplicates and keeps both internal teams and customers informed through automated notifications.